TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. versionadded:: 3.5

-Ever since the SSL module was introduced in Python 2.6, the :class:`SSLSocket` class has provided two related but distinct areas of functionality:
+Ever since the SSL module was introduced in Python 2.6, the :class:`SSLSocket` kundi has provided two related but distinct areas of functionality:

 - SSL protocol handling
 - Network IO

-The network IO API is identical to that provided by :class:`socket.socket`, from which :class:`SSLSocket` also inherits.
+The network IO API is identical to that provided by :class:`socket.socket`, kutoka which :class:`SSLSocket` also inherits.
 This allows an SSL socket to be used as a drop-in replacement for a regular socket, making it very easy to add SSL support to an existing application.